Visit the cutting-edge SAGE Journals platform to start reading all issues now.

 Please follow the instructions through the site.
 It will be helpful to have a separate title page and fully masked, electronic main document prepared in advance.
 The main document must include the Abstract and all Tables, Figures, and appended materials and must mask unpublished Author Citations throughout the manuscript.

 Manuscripts should be submitted as an electronic file in Microsoft Word.
 An accompanying letter should request review and include the following information: that the manuscript (a) is not currently under review elsewhere, (b) has not been previously published in whole or in part, and (c) conforms to APA standards on ethical treatment of participants.
+If you are using the data from this study in any other study (either completed or planned), explain this in detail in the cover letter to the Editor and indicate in the manuscript that the study is based on a larger dataset.

 Manuscript Review Policy